-In addition to his commercial litigation experience, Steve is an accomplished matrimonial lawyer with over 25 years' experience in the Rhode Island Family Courts.
+In addition to his commercial litigation experience, Steve is an accomplished matrimonial lawyer with over 25 years' experience in the Rhode Island, Massachusetts, and Connecticut Family Courts.
 He regularly represents clients in contested divorce, child custody, child support, alimony and other matrimonial matters.
 Steve is a fellow of the American Academy of Matrimonial Lawyers.

 •Moran v.
 Carolina Casualty Ins.
 Co.
 (Washington).
 Assisted in defense of bad faith claims regarding a professional liability policy.

 •Colon v.
 Gormally Broadcasting (Massachusetts).
 Successful defense of defamation, invasion of privacy and negligence claims involving a television news broadcast.

 •In Re Mortgage Foreclosure Cases (Rhode Island).
 Successfully represented major financial institution in defeating class-wide injunctive relief in consolidated mortgage foreclosure cases.